 Get your skates on at the ice rink

-The Cheltenham Ice Rink is also back for 2023 after a year’s absence.
+You can also take a spin on the ice at the Cheltenham Ice Rink.
 The rink is located in Imperial Gardens, the site of Cheltenham’s original winter gardens and roller skating rink in the late 19th century.
-It’s open from 17 November 2023 to 1 January 2024 (excluding Christmas Day).
+It’s open from 29 November 2024 to 5 January 2025 (excluding Christmas Day).

-The rink is undercover so you don’t have to worry about the weather, and you can warm up afterwards with a mulled wine or hot chocolate in the Imperial Gardens Orangery bar.
-It’s been transformed into a Winter Wonderland bar for Christmas, with fluffy blankets and festive décor.
+New for 2024 are adults-only evening sessions on Fridays and Saturdays.
+Or for kids there are Ice Princess Parties and Little Gliders for under fives.
+The rink is undercover so you don’t have to worry about the weather, and you can warm up afterwards with a mulled wine or hot chocolate.

 Spend the night at the panto

-A trip to the panto is another Christmas family tradition, and this year’s show at the Everyman Theatre is Mother Goose, from 24 November 2023 to 7 January 2024.
-It features local favourite Tweedy the Clown from Giffords Circus in his first outing as the pantomime Dame as well as an all-singing, all-dancing cast of West End stars, local jokes and the chance to shout ‘It’s behind you!’
+A trip to the panto is another Christmas family tradition, and this year’s show at the Everyman Theatre is Aladdin, from 29 November 2024 to 12 January 2025.
+It features local favourites Tweedy the Clown from Giffords Circus and Kevin Brewis playing Widow Twankey, as well as an all-singing, all-dancing cast of West End stars, local jokes and the chance to shout ‘It’s behind you!’

-The panto isn’t Cheltenham’s only festive show either, you can also see Aladdin at the Cheltenham Playhouse from 15–31 December 2023.
-And the Chapterhouse Theatre Co bring their adaptation of Charles Dickens’ classic A Christmas Carol to the Bacon Theatre on 22 December 2023.
+The panto isn’t Cheltenham’s only festive show either, you can also see Jack and the Beanstalk at the Cheltenham Playhouse from 13 December 2024–5 January 2025.
+And the Chapterhouse Theatre Co bring their adaptation of A Christmas Carol to the Bacon Theatre on 9 December 2024.

 Have a vintage Christmas at Holst Victorian House